magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37897-incorrect-redirect-when-customers-try-to-add-products-with-options-from-recently-viewed-widget.md

 <ins>Steps to reproduce</ins>:

-1. Create a simple product with customizable options (Type: Radio Button)
+1. Create a simple product with customizable options (Type: Radio Button).
 1. Configure the Recently Viewed widget to show products.
 1. Visit products that have customizable options so they can show up in the Recently Viewed widget.
-1. Click on Add to Cart for one of the products in the Recently Viewed widget.
+1. Click **Add to Cart** for one of the products in the Recently Viewed widget.

 <ins>Expected results</ins>:

-You are redirected to PDP to choose the options.
+You are redirected to product details page to choose the options.

 <ins>Actual results</ins>: